sean1975/calendar/README.md

 Google account is required to login and query data from Google Calendar.

-TODO
-1. Documentation for source file hierarchy, build procedure, installation & deployment
+TODO: Documentation for source file hierarchy, build procedure, installation & deployment
-2. Uni tests